 - Don’t tell your children stories that portray drinking as funny or glamorous

 - Encourage Healthy Alternatives.
-Some teens turn to alcohol when they think there is nothing else to do to have fun.
-Encouraging your child to get involved in after school activities, doing something fun together on the weekend, or helping them plan something with a friend can occupy their time and decrease their desire to drink underage.
+Some teens turn to substances when they think there is nothing else to do to have fun.
+Encouraging your child to get involved in after school activities, doing something fun together on the weekend, or helping them plan something with a friend can occupy their time and decrease their desire to underage drink or use substances.

 Information provided by U.S. Department of Health and Human Services, National Institute on Alcohol Abuse and Alcoholism, and Substance Abuse and Mental Health Services Administration